Studies indicate that the benefits of strength training are:

 Muscles keep the circulatory delivery process moving.
 Our large leg muscles greatly assist in getting much-needed circulation into the brain, resulting in a healthier brain.

-Studies of people in their nineties have shown measurable gains in strength through resistance training.
+Studies of people in their nineties have shown the benefits of strength training by measurable gains in strength through resistance training.

 If you have been away from strength training for a long time, or just a beginner, you can begin to reap the benefits at any age.
 The sooner you start, the better your chances of building and maintaining benefits that will last a lifetime.